The Feelings from the Imagination

 17 Hence, in some modern tragedies and romances, this love appears so interesting.

-18 The laws of society impose a reserve on women which renders love more distressful to them.
-This makes it more interesting.
+18 The laws of society impose a reserve on women.

 - This lets us sympathize with her secondary passions.

-Romantic love in itself is not naturally odious, even if it may be ridiculous.
+Romantic love is not naturally odious, even if it might be ridiculous.

 - Its consequences are often fatal and dreadful, but its intentions are seldom mischievous.